mjgs/mjgs.github.io/_posts/2020/2020-10-30-github-actions-for-custom-content-workflows.md

 - nodejs
 - jamstack
 ---
-I’ve spent the past few weeks making some updates to the build system of the latest incarnation of my long running [linkblog](https://links.markjgsmith.com), now a statically generated website, and in doing so had my first chance to try out [GitHub Actions](https://github.com/features/actions).
-What I’ve discovered is how versatile Github Actions is, making it possible to create a very wide variety of developer workflows, but following the recent trend of building static websites (a.k.a [jamstack](https://jamstack.org) sites), GitHub Actions also opens up all sorts of possibilities for creating custom content workflows, which content creators could find very interesting.
+I’ve spent the past few weeks making some updates to the build system of the latest incarnation of my long running [linkblog](https://links.markjgsmith.com), now a statically generated website.
+In doing so I had my first chance to try out [GitHub Actions](https://github.com/features/actions) and what I discovered was an extremely versatile tool that makes it possible to create a very wide variety of developer workflows, which tend to center around coding activities.

+I believe another area where actions might be very effective is in content workflows, driven by the recent resurgence of building static websites (a.k.a the [jamstack](https://jamstack.org)), and content creators might find these new ways of working very interesting.

 In this post I’m going to describe what’s possible but without a lot of the complicated jargon.

 [Github](https://github.com) is most well known for hosting repositories, places where developers can collaborate on code.
 It’s really a web interface for the git command line tool, which can be used completely separately, but their interface has become very popular over the past few years, and they are a big reason why there has been a renaissance in open source software.